on this page

 Our Centrelink personal records system allows us to record your gender as male, female or non-binary.

 You don’t have to update your gender details.
 It's your choice.

 How to update your gender details

-Primary carers can update their child’s gender details in Centrelink by phoning us.
+If you’re a primary carer and you need to update your child’s gender, you’ll need to phone us.
 A primary carer is the person with the highest percentage of care for the child.
 This can include parents, carers, foster carers or grandparents.